This is a view of the front side of the monument at the WWII spomenik complex in Podgarić, Croatia.

 Concurrent to the construction of the spomenik, a small artificial lake was created in the valley below the memorial complex by damming the Kamenjače River.
 This lake was intended to enhance the beauty of the view from the spomenik complex, while also acting as a touristic attraction for the Vila Garić resort hotel built at the lake's south end.
 There were further plans to develop the area around the monument into a vast recreation/cultural complex, however, these were never realized.

-Photo 4: Džamonja's 'Sun' relief on the side of Dom Omladine, 1970s
+Photo 4: Džamonja's Sun relief on side of Dom Omladine, 1970s [source]

 The memorial site here at Podgarić was a popular cultural, historic and touristic destination during the days of Yugoslavia, however, after the country's dismantling in the early 1990s (along with the subsequent Yugoslav Wars and independence of Croatia), the national interest and visitor-ship to this memorial dropped considerably... today, down to nearly a trickle.
-Thus far, I have found no evidence that any sorts of annual remembrance or commemorative events are still held here at this site.
 While the monument here at Podgarić was spared much of the damage and destruction that many anti-fascist WWII spomeniks in Croatia were inflicted with during and after the Yugoslav Wars, much work would be needed to bring the site back to a completely restored and rehabilitated state.
+Despite much work being needed to sufficiently restore this site, modest commemorative and remembrance events are still held here annually.

 Photo 5: Image of the 'Podgarić Toy' Lego block sculpture at Houston art gallery (photo by Sean Kelly)